 - Potential for the project to add to the knowledge base in the field, or disseminate existing knowledge

 - Quality of proposal

 - Feasibility of completing the project within the proposed budget

 Release of Funds

-- A written report must be submitted to the Department’s Research Committee within three months following completion of the project.
+- A written report must be submitted to the Research Services Coordinator within three months following completion of the funding period.

-- Recipients should acknowledge The Judith Friedland Fund in all publications or presentations of their work stemming from this award.
+- Recipients must acknowledge The Judith Friedland Fund in all publications or presentations of their work stemming from this award.